How to Experience the Best Fall Foliage near Washington, DC

 Sugarloaf Mountain

-A hike to the summit of Sugar Loaf Mountain makes for another ideal day trip from the District.
+A hike to the summit of Sugarloaf Mountain makes for another ideal day trip from the District.
 All hikes to this summit are rated as moderate, but vary in length from 0.5 – 7.0 miles.
 A detailed trail map can be found here.
 Regardless of which hike you choose, you’ll be met with beautiful panoramic views of the Monocacy Valley that lies below.

 Sugarloaf Mountain Fall Foliage